NicholsSchool/2024-Gobo-Merged/README.md

-# 2024-Gobo-Merged
-The final repo for ftc 12736 centerstage season, it contains all of the previous repos merged into one on different branches
+The fourth major repository for 12736 Electric Mayhem Green's 2024 robot Gobo!